kidthales/dd-framework/README.md

 ![Dank Developer Framework][product-screenshot]

-Pixel Game Maker MV (PGM) is a great 'no-code' tool for making 2d games.
+Pixel Game Maker MV (PGMMV) is a great 'no-code' tool for making 2d games.
 The ability to extend the tool with scripting & plugins is a powerful feature; however, it is challenging to manage & reuse code for larger scripts & plugins.
 This framework is a distillation of my PGM scripting journey; lessons learned from many experiments, prototypes, and debugging sessions.

 Some guiding principles: